 In total, our plants are capable of producing more than 17,000 megawatts (MW) of electricity.
-One megawatt of power generated by fossil fuels or nuclear fuel provides enough electricity to serve 750 typical homes.
+One megawatt of power provides enough electricity to serve nearly 1,100 typical homes.

 For every megawatt hour of electricity that renewable sources produce, we receive a renewable energy certificate or credit (REC).
 Each year we retire RECs to comply with our state renewable energy standards or save RECs for future compliance.
 Based on market opportunities, we also sell some of our extra RECs and share any profits with customers.
 Learn more about RECs in our annual Corporate Responsibility Report.